sleep disorder, anxiety, headaches, depression, IBS.

 One of my very favorite garden flowers I have long used in window boxes is heliotrope for color, texture, and its sweet fragrance.
-I had no idea of its other uses.
 In fact, as early as the sixteenth century, flower extracts of garden heliotrope were used as perfume.

 Medicinally, oil extracts from the dried root of the Valerian has been used for centuries, dating back to Ancient Greece and Rome.
 In fact, Hippocrates, often wrote of its healing properties.
 It was commonly administered for sleep disorders and anxiety.

 Today, Valerian is still used to treat sleep disorders, anxiety, and other conditions as well.
 It is used for headaches, depression, irregular heartbeat, trembling and irritable bowel syndrome (IBS).
 It acts almost like a muscle relaxant or sedative and is considered safe to use for short periods of time, four to six weeks, especially as a sleep aide.